tmcw/landpatch/README.md

 Then, the web interface is simple - a basic equirectangular projection implemented with 'just Canvas', using [momentjs](http://momentjs.com/) for time parsing.

+## troubleshooting

+This code requires a high ulimit value.
+If you run into an EMFILE error, [try increasing your ulimit](https://encrypted.google.com/search?hl=en&q=stackoverflow%20increase%20ulimit).